NYC Mom Found Dead In Blood-Soaked Hockey Bag Was Stabbed Nearly 60 Times, Autopsy Finds

 A medical examiner who conducted the autopsy of Orsolya Gaal, 51, listed the wounds, according to multiple reports citing knowledgeable law enforcement sources.

-These include injuries to her carotid artery and trachea, as well as to her torso, left arm, fingers and palms, the New York Post reported.
+These include injuries to Gaal's carotid artery and trachea, as well as to her torso, left arm, fingers and palms, the New York Post reported.

 The medical examiner counted 58 wounds in all, according to News4 New York.